-As I stood up, I had about two seconds of the moon which confirmed all this in am over-exposed flash photograph.
-Then it vanished again and I was once again alone in the high Arctic’s polar night, no more than a mile from my home.
+As I stood up, I had about two seconds of the moon which confirmed all this in an over-exposed flash photograph.
+Then the snowstorm descended again and I was once more alone in the high Arctic’s polar night, barely a mile from my home.

 Several things happened immediately.
 The first was that the water butt ripped away from whatever was fastening it to the wall and collapsed onto the snow with a dull thud.
 The second was that I managed to get a handhold on the lower frame of the window and pulled myself forward so I was now wholly resting on the roof.
 The third was that, as I did this, I more or less disappeared into snow.
 There was a lot more of it on the roof than I had thought.
 Still holding onto the frame, I hauled myself further up until I was half kneeling over the window.
 I started scraping away the snow to reach the glass.
 I shifted my position, putting most of my weight on my left knee.

-The fourth thing, which was the last incident I remembered, was a loud crack followed by the realisation that I was falling.
+The fourth thing, which was the last I remembered, was a loud crack followed by the realisation that I was falling.
 I landed, mostly on my right hand.
-The pain was dulled by the cold and by my body’s rush of adrenaline – it seemed amazing I had any left – but I realised it was quite serious.
+The pain was dulled by the cold and by a rush of adrenaline: it seemed amazing I had any left.
 Then there was a rumbling, tearing sound as other things started to fall about me.
 Last of all there was a roar of flame and a searing heat that shot me backwards against what remained of the wall.
-Then something quite large hit me on the head and I toppled backwards into oblivion.
+Then something hit me on the head and I toppled backwards into oblivion.